zverok/zverok.github.io/_posts/2020-11-19-arg_defaults.md

 # ^^ isn't it nice?..
 ```

-Of course, it is not _that_ useful with simple method with one argument, but for complicated APIs with several keyword args, it might be of some use.
-But what I was pleasantly suprised with is how simple it is—and that it works.
+Of course, it is not _that_ useful with a simple method with one argument, but for complicated APIs with several keyword args, it might be of some use.
+But what I was pleasantly surprised with is how simple it is—and that it works.

 ## How it works?

-The `argument = raise(...)` is not some separate Ruby feature, but it is a natural consequences of two facts:
+The `argument = raise(...)` is not some separate Ruby feature, but it is a natural consequence of two facts:

-1. You can put any Ruby expression as argument's default value, and it will be evaluated in the same context as method's body, on each method call (when the argument is not provided)
+1. You can put any Ruby expression as the argument's default value, and it will be evaluated in the same context as the method's body, on each method call (when the argument is not provided)
-2. `raise` is [just a method](https://docs.ruby-lang.org/en/2.7.0/Kernel.html#method-i-raise), not some special syntax, and as any other method call, it is an expresion and can be put as an argument's default value.
+2. `raise` is [just a method](https://docs.ruby-lang.org/en/2.7.0/Kernel.html#method-i-raise), not some special syntax, and like any other method call, it is an expression and can be put as an argument's default value.

 ## "Any expression"?
 Really?